-Figure 5 shows the XRD results of SiMWs and SiTFs, particularly Figure (5 - a, b and c) is for SiMWs and Figure (5 - d, e and f) is for SiTFs.
-It was found that SiMWs and SiTFs were crystalline, and that SiMWs show higher intensity peak.
-The diffractograms were recorded in the 2θ range where the most intense reflexes of Si peck are 39.893° and 46.384°, the most prominent peak was found at 39.89° due to the preferred orientation [29, 9], corresponding to Si (111) emphasis cube crystallized, according to Joint Committee on Powder Diffraction Standards JCPDS 35-1158.
-No peaks appear for any other component, consequently a metal of Si 100% was deposited.
+Figure 5 shows the XRD results of SiMWs and SiTFs, where Figure 5 (a), (b) and (c) are for SiMWs and Figure 5 (d), (e) and (f) are for SiTFs.
+It was found that SiMWs and SiTFs were crystalline and that SiMWs shows higher intensity peak.
+The diffractograms were recorded in the $2\theta$ range where the most intense reflexes of Si peaks are at 39.893° and 46.384°.
+The most prominent peak was found at 39.89° due to the preferred orientation [29, 9] corresponding to the Si (111) emphasis cube crystallized as stated by the Joint Committee on Powder Diffraction Standards JCPDS 35-1158.
+No peaks appear for other component, consequently, a metal of Si 100% was deposited.